-The executive is required by the board to report regularly on risks associated to the business.
-These risks include, among others, those relating to security, data management, concentration, people and financial management.
-The Board has appointed one of the directors to chair the Risk Committee, comprising the CEO and the CRO and is tasked with owning the risks.
+The Chief Executive Officer ("CEO") is required by the Board to report regularly on risks associated to the business.
+These risks include, among others, those relating to security, data management, concentration, people, and fiscal management.
+The Board has appointed one of the directors to chair the Risk Committee, comprising the CEO and the Chief Risk Officer ("CRO") and is tasked with owning the risks.